From Trump To Trudeau: Every Politician Exposed To Coronavirus

 Top government officials globally are announcing plans to self-isolate and work from home, as they and their staffers are contracting or coming into contact with someone who has tested positive for the virus.
 On March 11, Canadian Prime Minister Justin Trudeau’s wife Sophie tested positive for Coronavirus after attending a charity event in London.
 Two days later, reports stated that Ivanka Trump had recently been exposed to the virus at a meeting with Australia's home affairs minister Peter Dutton during an event at the Department of Justice.
 Dutton announced his positive diagnosis on March 13.

 Even President Donald Trump was recently in contact with someone who tested positive for the virus.
-The president has not been tested, however, because he “had almost no interactions with the individual who tested positive and [does] not require being tested at this time,” said Stephanie Grisham, White House Press Secretary.
+The president was reportedly tested but just before getting his test, maintained that he “had almost no interactions with the individual who tested positive and [does] not require being tested at this time,” said Stephanie Grisham, White House Press Secretary.

 Ahead, we've outline a full list of world leaders and politicians who have been exposed to Coronavirus.
 Those with asterisks next to their names have been diagnosed with COVID-19.